-15.3.2.5.3 Contract Administration - Primary Responsibility - LPA - Coordination with KDOT
+10.3.2.5.3 Contract Administration - Primary Responsibility - LPA - Coordination with KDOT

 The LPA is responsible for implementing and controlling the work described and required in the project contract including requirements of the Construction Engineering agreement.
-Control of the work should follow instructions provided in Sections 2.07 through 2.13 of KDOT's "Construction Manual", current edition.
+Control of the work should follow instructions provided in Sections 2.07 through 2.13 of KDOT's "Construction Manual", current edition, where 'Field Engineer' is the LPA PM, 'Inspector' is the LPA's CE Inspector, and 'District Engineer' is the PIRC.
 Traffic is to be handled during construction in accordance with the plans and the current edition of FHWA's "Manual on Uniform Traffic Control Devices" (MUTCD).
 Monitoring shall be performed to confirm the Contractor's compliance with Davis-Bacon wage requirements, EEO, DBE, and other contractual requirements.

 The LPA shall pay the Contractor and submit a voucher for reimbursement to BLP on a monthly basis using the Payment Request Form (KDOT Form 1313).
 Appropriate data shall be provided to justify the amount of reimbursement and non-participating amounts clearly noted, with a billing summary sheet.
 The voucher will be checked by BLP and processed for payment.
 A copy of the Certificate of Subcontractor Work Payment (KDOT Form 1010LP) and Monthly DBE Payment Affidavit (KDOT Form 1008) shall be included with the reimbursement requests.
+Any changes to subcontractors must be approved using the same procedures as initially followed; If the DBE goal is affected, discuss with BLP.

 The LPA shall maintain contact with BLP throughout the project.
 The LPA shall submit monthly construction progress reports to the PM.
 BLP will conduct audits of documentation, certifications and billing during the project construction.
-BLP shall be invited to all project progress meetings; given 24-hour notice for all paving operations, concrete or asphalt work; and be invited to the final inspection.
+BLP shall be invited to all project progress meetings and be invited to the final inspection.

-15.3.2.5.4 Change Orders - Primary Responsibility - LPA - Coordination with KDOT.
+10.3.2.5.4 Change Orders - Primary Responsibility - LPA - Coordination with KDOT.